Ada-Developers-Academy/core-unit-1/python-oop/static-methods-and-class-methods.md

 I'm inside the static method, example_method!
 ```

-Any code that can reference the class can call a static method.
-This means that we can call a static method from another static method, class method, instance method, or even inside another class.
+Any code that can reference the class can call any of its static methods.
+This means that we can call a static method from another static method, class method, instance method, or even from inside another class.
+From anywhere, as long as the class is visible.

 ### Static Methods: Syntax Details

-In Python, we actually _can_ call static methods from an object instance, not just a class.
-However, because we don't pass in `self`, we don't have a reference to `self`.
-Static methods do not depend on an instance.
+In Python, we actually _can_ call static methods using an object instance, not just a class.
+However, static methods don't automatically get `self` _even if we try adding a parameter to receive it_.

-Observe this code, which shows that we _can_ call static methods from an object instance, but we can't access `self`.
+Observe this slightly strange code, which shows that we _can_ call static methods from an object instance, but we don't automatically receive a reference to a `self` instance.

 ```python
 class ExampleClass: